-22/23 will also require a specific focus on enrichment and how this supports development of children's knowledge and vocabulary to close gaps for disadvantaged pupils.
+2025/26 will see specific action research and focus on underpinning access for all to our wider Enrichment offer (funding will be supported by PPG where appropriate).
+Review of how this supports development of children's knowledge and vocabulary will be undertaken, to close gaps for disadvantaged pupils.